Pyreinoye gas field

 The Pyreinoye gas field is a natural gas field located in the Yamalo-Nenets Autonomous Okrug.
 It was discovered in 2006 and developed by and Novatek.
 It began production in 2009 and produces natural gas and condensates.
-The total proven reserves of the Pyreinoye gas field are around 681 Billion cubic feet (19.2×109m³), and production is slated to be around 92.2 million cubic feet/day (2.6×105m³) in 2010.
+The total proven reserves of the Pyreinoye gas field are around 681 Billion cubic feet (19.2 billion m3), and production is slated to be around 92.2 million cubic feet/day (260,000 m3/d) in 2010.